Skip to main content

 Do psychologists get good life insurance rates?

-If you've sought professional support for vicarious trauma, compassion fatigue, burnout, or any mental health condition, it needs to be disclosed.
-The irony of psychologists needing their own therapist isn't lost on insurers.
-Being upfront about it and showing you manage it proactively is viewed positively.
+If you have sought professional support for vicarious trauma, compassion fatigue, burnout, or any mental health condition, it needs to be disclosed when asked.
+Insurers are well aware that psychologists sometimes need their own support.
+Being upfront, and showing that you manage it proactively, is generally viewed positively.

-For life insurance, the difference between clinical, forensic, organisational, and educational psychology is minimal, they're all assessed as professional, office-based roles.
-If you work in forensic or correctional settings with potential client aggression, mention it for accuracy, but it's unlikely to change your overall rating.
+For life cover, the difference between clinical, forensic, organisational, and educational psychology is usually small, since they are all assessed as professional, office-based roles.
+If you work in forensic or correctional settings where there is some risk of client aggression, mention it so the picture is accurate, though it is unlikely to change your overall rating.

-Private practice comes with financial commitments, office lease, professional indemnity insurance, equipment, and possibly staff.
+Private practice comes with financial commitments: an office lease, professional indemnity, equipment, and possibly staff.
 If something happened to you, your clients would need to be transitioned and your business obligations met.
-Life insurance and income protection both address different parts of this risk.
+Life cover and income protection each address a different part of that risk, so many private-practice psychologists look at both.

 Are psychologists rated the same as doctors for life insurance?